 As part of obtaining reasonable assurance about whether the financial statements of the Measure I Fund of the City are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, including requirements of Measure I as specified in the agreement between the City and San Bernardino County Transportation Authority (SBCTA), noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, including the Measure I requirements as specified in the agreement between the City and SBCTA.
+The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards, including the Measure I requirements as specified in the agreement between the City and SBCTA, which is described in the accompanying schedule of findings and responses as item 2020-001.